Skip to content

 This gasket adhesive overview will help you achieve the best sealing design functionality,

-Gaskets have the essential responsibility of creating a pressure-tight seal between two surfaces, preventing fluid escape and contamination.
-They also provide insulation, cushioning, and noise reduction.
+As you may already know, gaskets create a pressure-tight seal between two surfaces, preventing fluid escape and contamination.
+They can also provide insulation, cushioning, and noise reduction.

 1. PRESSURE SENSITIVE ADHESIVES (PSAs)

-Pressure sensitive adhesive (PSA) tape is a category all engineers should explore because the tapes are easy to use, cost-effective, and can be converted into custom sizes and shapes.
-PSAs typically come in three formulations that match up with various gasket materials: acrylic, silicone, and rubber-based adhesives.
+Pressure-sensitive adhesive (PSA) tape is cost-effective, easy to use, and can be converted into custom sizes and shapes.
+PSAs typically come in three formulations that match various gasket materials: acrylic, silicone, and rubber-based adhesives.

 Operating temperature range: -50°F (-46°C) to 350°F (177°C).